Staying Organized: Apps and Websites

-There is no shortage of travel apps and websites that can help travelers while they are on the road or preparing to go on the road.
+There is no shortage of travel apps and websites that can help you while you are on the road or preparing to go on the road.
 The ones listed below are the ones we go to ourselves and recommend to friends, family, and you.
 (If you have favorites, please let us know at info@PlannitTravel.com)

 I've been using TripIt for years and I find that it is a great place to keep all my logistical information in one place.
 Confimation numbers, rates, dates reservations have been made, addresses of places I want to go, flight confirmation information at-hand.
 I recently had a VERY late departure and TripIt actually alerted me to the fact I might be eligible for a partial refund from the airline!
 It is also good for sharing a less-detailed version with your traveling companions.
 The app is easy to use on the road which I found helpful as I didn't need to carry the pages of confirmation print-outs which I had been doing for most of my traveling life.
 There's a pro version ($49 per year) which includes extras like real-time flight alerts, TSA wait times, and loyalty reward program updates.